jepstein-eagle/adaptable/packages/adaptable/readme/functions/query-function.md

   * Drag n Drop of Columns into the Editor

   * List of all the available functions as buttons or in a dropdown so they are immediately applied in the Editor

+  * Provides the first row in the grid as (editable) 'dummy data'

-  * Display the return value of the Expression (using data from the first row of the Grid)
+  * Displays the return value of the Expression (using data from the first row of the Grid)

   * Context sensitive Support / Help for each available function